Market

 29. CODE OF CONDUCT FOR THE PREVENTION OF INSIDER TRADING:

-The Board of Directors has adopted the Insider Trading Policy in accordance with the requirements
+The Board of Directors has adopted the Insider Trading Policy in accordance with the requirements of the

-Company lays down guidelines and procedures to be followed, and disclosures to be made while
+down guidelines and procedures to be followed, and disclosures to be made while dealing with shares of the

-dealing with shares of the Company, as well as the consequences of violation.
-The policy has been
+Company, as well as the consequences of violation.
+The policy has been formulated to regulate, monitor

-formulated to regulate, monitor and ensure reporting of deals by employees and to maintain the
+and ensure reporting of deals by employees and to maintain the highest ethical standards of dealing in

-The Insider Trading Policy of the Company covering code of practices and procedures for fair
+The Insider Trading Policy of the Company covering code of practices and procedures for fair disclosure of

-disclosure of unpublished price sensitive information and code of conduct for the prevention of
+unpublished price sensitive information and code of conduct for the prevention of insider trading is available

-(www.somapapers.in).
-All the Board Members and Senior
+on our website (www.somapapers.in).
+All the Board Members and Senior Management Personnel have

-Management Personnel have confirmed compliance with the Code.
+confirmed compliance with the Code.

 30. AUDITORS: